openwdl/wdl/SPEC.md

 A JSON `object` is deserialized to a WDL `Object` value, and each member value is deserialized to its most likely WDL type.
 The WDL `Object` may then be coerced to a `Map` or `Struct` type if necessary.

+### Enum

+An `Enum` is serialized to its name, which is always a `String`.
+A `String` is deserialized to an `Enum` variant whose name is equal to the string value.
+If there is no variant that matches the string value, an error is raised.

 # Appendix A: WDL Value Serialization and Deserialization

 This section provides suggestions for ways to deal with primitive and compound values in the task [command section](#command-section).
 When a WDL execution engine instantiates a command specified in the `command` section of a `task`, it must evaluate all expression placeholders (`~{...}` and `${...}`) in the command and coerce their values to strings.
 There are multiple different ways that WDL values can be communicated to the command(s) being called in the command section, and the best method will vary by command.